dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/pubsub-overview.md

 Similarly, if two different applications (with different `app-id`) subscribe to the same topic, Dapr delivers each message to *only one instance of **each** application*.

-Not all Dapr pub/sub components support the competing consumer model.
-Currently, the following pub/sub components support this pattern:
+Not all Dapr pub/sub components support the competing consumer pattern.
+Currently, the following (non-exhaustive) pub/sub components support this:

 - [Apache Kafka]({{< ref setup-apache-kafka >}})
 - [Azure Service Bus Queues]({{< ref setup-azure-servicebus-queues >}})